Assets migration guide

-Because assets do not need to be transmitted over a network, overall performance improves dramatically and this method is generally considered to be the most efficient way to load assets into the repository.
-Additionally, because the tool supports metadata ingestion, you can import all assets and metadata in a single step rather than also create a second step to apply the metadata through a separate tool.
+When assets are not transmitted over a network the overall performance improves a lot.
+This method is usually the most efficient method to load assets into the repository.
+Additionally, you can import all assets and metadata in a single step as the tool supports metadata ingestion.
+No other step is required to apply the metadata, say using a separate tool.

 After you load the assets into the system, you need to process them through the DAM Update Asset workflow to extract metadata and generate renditions.
 Before performing this step, you need to duplicate and modify the DAM Update Asset workflow to fit your needs.
-The out-of-the-box workflow contains many steps that may not necessary for you, such as Scene7 PTIFF generation or InDesign server integration.
+Some steps in the default workflow may not be necessary for you, such as Scene7 PTIFF generation or InDesign server integration.

-After you have configured the workflow according to your needs, you have two options for executing it:
+After you have configured the workflow according to your needs, you have two options to execute it: